Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Acknowledgements

 Q. Ho would like to thank the organizers of the workshop on \emph{Categorification in Quantum Topology and Beyond} at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI) in 2019, where he learned about the conjecture in~\cite{gorsky_flag_2021}.
 He would also like to thank the organizers of the American Institute of Mathematics's \emph{Link Homology Research Community} for providing a stimulating (online) research environment.

-Q. Ho would like to thank Minh-Tam Quang Trinh for many conversations over the years on \homflypt{} homology, Paul Wedrich for helpful email exchanges at the initial stage of this project, and Oscar Kivinen for many helpful email exchanges (especially regarding the various grading conventions for $\HHH$) and for pointing out the reference \cite{krug_remarks_2018}.
+Q. Ho would like to thank Minh-Tam Quang Trinh for many conversations over the years on \homflypt{} homology, Paul Wedrich for helpful email exchanges at the initial stage of this project, and Oscar Kivinen for many helpful email exchanges (especially regarding the various grading conventions for $\HHH$) and for pointing out the reference~\cite{krug_remarks_2018}.
 P. Li would like to thank Peng Shan and Yin Tian for many helpful conversations on Soergel bimodules and Hilbert schemes.
+We thank the anonymous referee for carefully reading the manuscript and providing extensive feedback which greatly helps improve the clarity of the exposition.

-Q. Ho is partially supported by Hong Kong RGC ECS grant 26305322.
+Q. Ho is partially supported by Hong Kong RGC ECS grant 26305322 and RGC GRF grant 16304923.
 P. Li is partially supported by the National Natural Science Foundation of China (Grant No. 12101348).